Skip to main content

 When should you do a pregnancy photo shoot?

-Your body changes a lot over the 40 weeks that you’re growing a baby.
-From the early days when you aren’t showing right up until the end when you may feel like you have a whale stuffed under your shirt, it might be hard to know when the time is right to let your belly shine for the camera.
+Your body changes a lot over the 40 weeks you’re growing a baby.
+From the early days, when you aren’t showing, right up until the end, when you may feel like you have a whale stuffed under your shirt, it might be hard to know when the time is right to let your belly shine for the camera.

-Professionals recommend early to mid-3rd trimester or 28-36 weeks.
-By that point your bump is gloriously obvious, your mom-to-be glow is in full effect, and hopefully, you’re not yet too uncomfortable to stand for a while and move around naturally.
+Professionals recommend early to mid-third trimester or 28 to36 weeks.
+By that point, your bump is gloriously obvious, your mom-to-be glow is in full effect, and hopefully, you’re not too uncomfortable to stand for a while and move around naturally.

-But there are considerations other than when in your pregnancy to schedule your shoot.
-Here are six tips for a perfect maternity photoshoot.
+But there are considerations other than how far along you are to schedule your shoot.
+Here are six tips for a perfect maternity photo shoot.

 Location, location, location